jiazhang-ml/jiazhang-ml.github.io/index.md

 **Short Biography:** I am now a lecturer at the [College of Information Science and Technology](https://xxxy.jnu.edu.cn/main.htm), [Jinan University](https://www.jnu.edu.cn/).

- I received the Ph.D. degree from the School of Informatics, Xiamen University, Xiamen, China, in 2020, supervised by Prof. Shaozi Li.
+Education: I received the Ph.D. degree from the School of Informatics, Xiamen University, Xiamen, China, in 2020, supervised by Prof. Shaozi Li.
 I was a visiting scholar at City University of Hong Kong, supervised by Kay Chen Tan.

 **Email:** [jiazhang@jnu.edu.cn](mailto:jiazhang@jnu.edu.cn)